Muthukumar-Subramaniam/server-hub/setup-home-lab-on-linux-worksation-with-qemu-kvm.md

 ---

-## Tools Behind the Scenes
+## Custom Tools Behind the Scenes

-This setup uses:
+The above tools invokes below custom tools from the infra server :

-- **dnsbinder** – For dynamic DNS entry management
+- **dnsbinder** – For dynamic DNS management of your local domain
 - **ksmanager** – For Kickstart & PXE-based provisioning

-These tools are automatically invoked from the custom scripts provided.

 ---